ksommerdorf/Module17Challenge/README.md

 # Credit Risk Analysis
 ## Overview of Project
 Fast Lending is a peer-to-peer leading services company who is looking to utilize machine learning to predict credit risk.
-The goal is to provide a quicker and more reliable loan experience and to lead to a more accurate identification of good candidates for loans which will lead to lower default rates.
+The goal is to provide a quicker and more reliable loan experience and to lead to a more accurate identification of good candidates for loans leading to lower default rates.
 Credit risk is an inherently unbalanced classification problem, as good loans outweigh risky loans.
 Therefore, this project employed different supervised machine learning techniques to train and evaluate models with unbalanced classes using python libraries, imbalanced-learn and scikit-learn in order to determine the most accurate model.

 ## Results
 The models are evaluated on their effectiveness based on these three scores: